thu-ml/mmdcgm-ssl/README.md

 ## Summary of Max-margin Deep Conditional Generative Models (mmDCGMs)

-- We boost the Effectiveness and Efficiency of SSL-VAEs in Semi-supervised Learning
+- We boost the effectiveness and efficiency of DGMs in semi-supervised learning by
-  - Employ advanced CNNs as the x2y, xy2z and zy2x networks
+  - Employing advanced CNNs as the x2y, xy2z and zy2x networks
-  - Approximate the posterior inference of labels
+  - Approximating the posterior inference of labels
-  - Propose powerful max-margin discriminative losses for labeled and unlabeled data
+  - Proposing powerful max-margin discriminative losses for labeled and unlabeled data
 - and the arrived mmDCGMs can
   - Perform efficient inference: constant time with respect to the number of classes
   - Achieve state-of-the-art classification results on sevarl benchmarks: MNIST, SVHN and NORB with 1000 labels and MNIST with full labels